Jump the navigation

 Pedagogical Inquiry Grants

-Purpose: The CTL Pedagogical Inquiry Grant program, generously funded through a number of endowments, provides special opportunities for faculty to explore new approaches to teaching.
-Grant recipients gain expertise that they can share with the faculty community at Whitman through hosting CTL programs and facilitating departmental and cross-departmental conversations.
+Purpose: The Pedagogical Inquiry Grant program, generously funded through a number of endowments, provides special opportunities for faculty to explore new approaches to teaching and for the wider instructional community to learn from those efforts.
+Grant recipients may share their learning with others by hosting CTL programs, facilitating departmental and cross-departmental conversations, and sharing resources they develop on the CTL Canvas site.

-In support of the Environmental Justice, Sustainability and Climate Action strategic priority and encouraging cross-disciplinary sustainability learning, a portion of available funding will be solely dedicated for sustainability-related pedagogical projects.
+In support of the Environmental Justice, Sustainability and Climate Action strategic priority, and to encourage cross-disciplinary sustainability learning, a portion of available funding will be solely dedicated for sustainability-related pedagogical projects.

 1. Cover page including budget details , a list of organizer(s) and participants.